 “The past few months have changed our community in unexpected ways, but what hasn’t changed is the perseverance and adaptive resilience of our co-op students,” Ross Johnston says, executive director of Co-operative Education at the University of Waterloo.
 “It’s wonderful that we can celebrate the accomplishments of this exceptional group of students who have made such a strong impact in the workplace.”

 The following are the University of Waterloo’s 2019 Co-op Students of the Year:

-Yasmeen Mihad Razvi – Health Studies (Faculty of Applied Health Sciences)
+Yasmeen Mihad Razvi – Health Studies (Faculty of Health)

 Razvi served as a Clinical Research Assistant at Sunnybrook’s Odette Cancer Centre.
 During her time there, she initiated a study analyzing the accuracy of survival predictions for patients seen in the palliative clinic.
 The manuscripts were accepted into Supportive Care in Cancer and Annals of Palliative Medicine.
 Razvi also co-initiated a review of radiation doses to the heart and lung of approximately 5,000 patients seen at the Odette Cancer Center spanning from 2011 to 2018.
 In addition, she created a literature review on the lack of adherence of clinicians to treatment guidelines which were published in Supportive Care in Cancer and cited and shared by researchers around the world.

 Taylor Legere – Peace and Conflict Studies (Faculty of Arts)